freenas/freenas-docs/userguide/tn_initial.rst

 Before attempting to configure %brand% for out-of-band management, ensure that the out-of-band management port is connected to an appropriate network.
-Refer to the guide included with your %brand% Storage Array for detailed instructions on how to connect to a network.
+Refer to the guide included with the %brand% Storage Array for detailed instructions on how to connect to a network.

-Make sure to connect the out-of-band management port **before** powering on the %brand% Storage Array.
+Connect the out-of-band management port **before** powering on the
+%brand% Storage Array.

 In most cases, the out-of-band management interface will have been pre-configured by iXsystems.
 This section contains instructions for configuring it from the BIOS if needed.
-Alternately, if you have already have access to the %brand% administrative graphical interface, the same settings can be configured using the instructions in :ref:`IPMI`.
+The same settings can be configured using the instructions in :ref:`IPMI`.

-To access the system BIOS, press :kbd:`F2` at the splash screen when booting the %brand% Storage Array.
+Press :kbd:`F2` at the splash screen while the %brand% Storage Array is booting to access the system BIOS.
 This opens the menu shown in :numref:`Figure %s <appliance34>`.